nelsonhuang95/nelsonhuang95.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Computer Science, University of Auckland, 2016-2019
+* 2021-2022: Master of Science in Computer Science, the University of Auckland, New Zealand (Supervisor: Dr. Meng-Fen Chiang)
-* M.S. in Computer Science, University of Auckland, 2021-2022
+* 2016-2019: Bachelor of Science in Computer Science, the University of Auckland, New Zealand

 Publications